ccocchi/rabl-rails/README.md

 * [Christopher Cocchi-Perrier](http://github.com/ccocchi) - Creator of the project

 Want to add another format to Rabl-rails ?
 Checkout [JSON renderer](http://github.com/ccocchi/rabl-rails/blob/master/lib/rabl-rails/renderers/json.rb) for reference
 Want to make another change ?
-Just fork and contribute, any help is very much appreciated
+Just fork and contribute, any help is very much appreciated.
+If you found a bug, you can report it via the Github issues.

 ## Original idea

 * [RABL](http://github.com/nesquena/rabl) Standart RABL gem.
-I used it a lot before deciding I wanted faster views
+I used it a lot but I needed to improve my API response time, and since most of the time was spent in view rendering, I decided to implement a faster rabl gem.

 ## Copyright